bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:48 PM CT, April 11</p>
+<p class="updated_time"> Latest data: 03:02 PM CT, April 11</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 66°, which is 1° **warmer** than yesterday.
-Tomorrow is expected to be 15° **warmer** than today.
+Tomorrow is expected to be 14° **warmer** than today.

 Currently:

-- 64°
+- 65°
-- Overcast
+- Partly Cloudy
-- 39% humidity
+- 37% humidity
-- 6 mph wind
+- 5 mph wind
-- 96% cloud cover
+- 55% cloud cover
-- 39 AQI 🟩
+- 41 AQI 🟩
-- 0.03 inches of rain expected in the next 48 hours
+- 0.09 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>